List of locations in Pirates of the Caribbean: Isla de Muerta

-Isla de Pelegosto
+Isla de Pelegostos

-Isla de Pelegosto, also known as Cannibal Island, is a fictional Caribbean island.
+Isla de Pelegostos, also known as Cannibal Island, is a fictional Caribbean island.

 In Dead Man's Chest, Bootstrap Bill, acting as Davy Jones's agent, delivers the Black Spot to Captain Jack Sparrow, a mark indicating that his blood debt to Jones is due.
 To avoid the monstrous Kraken that is hunting him, Jack commands the crew of the Black Pearl to land as fast as possible.
 They alight on Pelegosto, a typical Caribbean island with sandy beaches and lush, mountainous jungles; despite its paradise-like appearance, it is inhabited by a vicious cannibal tribe that captures the Pearl's crew.
 They believe Jack Sparrow is a god in human form and intend to eat him to "release him from his fleshy prison."
 Will Turner arrives and helps them escape.

-Jack seeks out Tia Dalma, an obeah woman, for help.
-Dalma lives in a shack on the other side of the island.
-Jack trades Barbossa's undead monkey for a jar of dirt, which she claims will protect him from Davy Jones.
-After Jack's death at the hands of the Kraken, his crew return to Dalma's shack on Pelegosto.
-Dalma reveals that she has resurrected Barbossa, and they will lead a mission to rescue Jack from Davy Jones's Locker.
+The island may be near Cuba, Tia Dalma, an obeah woman and mystic, lives in a shack in the Pantano River located in Cuba.
+Jack seeks out Tia Dalma for help, trading Barbossa's undead monkey for a jar of dirt, which Dalma claims will protect Sparrow from Davy Jones.
+After Jack was taken to Davy Jones's Locker by the Kraken, his crew return to Dalma's shack.
+Dalma reveals that she has resurrected Barbossa, and they will lead a mission to rescue Jack.

 Scenes set on the island were filmed on Dominica.
 The Pelegosto tribe's main village was built south of the island's capital, Roseau.
 Other scenes were filmed in Morne Trois Pitons National Park and Indian River.